itsbluejelly/Bash-Programming/README.md

 To navigate the repo, please remember the following

 1. __Branches__: The branches aside from the `main` branch are used to store different parts of the tutorial.
 Each branch contains a specific stage in the process.
-For example, the `lesson_1` branch contains all scripts listed in the 1st lesson, etc.The branch names are in the format `lesson_<number>`, where `<number>` is the lesson number, in lower snake case.
+For example, the `lesson_1` branch contains all scripts listed in the 1st lesson, etc. The branch names are in the format `lesson_<number>`, where `<number>` is the lesson number, in lower snake case.

 2. __File/Folder names__: The file or folder names are used to detail what topic was covered in the lesson, for example, `lesson_1` has a script named `start.sh` which details the pilot of the tutorial series.